umccr/orcabus/lib/workload/stateless/stacks/filemanager/docs/ARCHITECTURE.md

 By default, filemanager makes no assumption about the ordering of events, and ingests events in the order that they arrive.
 The sequencer value is stored on the `s3_object` table, which allows ordering entries when querying.

+### Current vs historical records

+Since the filemanager database keeps growing as records are never deleted, the current state of records is stored on a `is_current_state` column.
+This column indicates which records represent real objects in S3, and which records are historical data that represent previously deleted objects.

+This value is computed when events are ingested, and automatically kept up to date.
+This is done at ingestion because the performance impact of determining this is too great on every API call.
+This does incur a performance penalty for ingestion.
+However, it should be minimal as only other current records need to be considered.
+This is because records only need to transition from current to historical (and not the other way around).
+Records which are current represent a smaller subset of all records, meaning that only a smaller part of the dataset needs to be queried when ingesting.

 #### Paired ingest mode
 Ordering events on ingestion can be turned on by setting `PAIRED_INGEST_MODE=true` as an environment variable.
 This has a performance cost on ingestion, but it removes the requirment to order events when querying the database.